gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getnext.md

 ## OctreeNodeChunk.getNext() method

-Gets the chunk next to this chunk
+Next (finer) chunk in the hierarchy, or `null` if this is the finest.

 **Signature:**